jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 }
 ```

+`@Example` is _jqwik's_ equivalent to JUnit's `@Test`.
+Moreover it allows
+to return a boolean value to state success or failure of a test.
+For
+more complicated checks the assertion style of most Java test libraries
+is also supported.

 > This test is written in the same form as most test cases worldwide: we apply the function under test (reverse) to known arguments (1,2,3), and then com- pare the result to a known expected value (3,2,1).
 Developers are practiced in coming up with these examples, and predicting expected results.
 But what happens when we try to write a property instead?

 ```java